Peach Ice Cream Recipe

 Why is sugar important in ice cream?

-Not only does sugar make the ice cream sweet, sugar may actually affect the texture.
-Too little can cause the ice cream to be hard as a rock, and too much may keep it from freezing properly.
+Not only does sugar make the ice cream sweet, but sugar may also actually affect the texture.
+Too little can make the ice cream hard as a rock, and too much can keep it from freezing properly.

 Peaches are throughout this closeup picture of ice cream in a glass dish - ©addapinch.com